bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 {layout="Investigate"}
 # Testing out your Code

-Look at the two Circles of Evaluation on the right.

-One of them is familiar, but the other is very different from what you've been working with.
+Look at the two Circles of Evaluation below.
+One of them is familiar, but the other is very different!

 - What's different about the Circle on the right?
 - Can you figure out the Name for the function in the second Circle?